 - It’s easier to clean implants: simply brush and floss as normal.
 Dentures require extra effort when cleaning.

 Now you can see why dental implants are clearly the better alternative to dentures when it comes to replacing missing teeth.
-If you’re tired of suffering with missing teeth, ask your Keller dentist Dr. Tyson Pickett if dental implants are right for you!
+If you’re tired of suffering with missing teeth, ask your Keller dentist Dr. Tyson Pickett, DDS FAGD if dental implants are right for you!